How to Use Excel Solver for Linear Programming (With Easy Steps)

 • Select the range C5:D5 as variable cells.

-• Then, press Add for adding the constraints.
+• Press Add to add the constraints.

 Solve Linear Programming with Excel Solver